 Hints can also be synchronized by a central profile server.
-The RTV power users and Experience Analytics administrators can update the central profile when the web application changes.
+The RTV power users and Tealeaf administrators can update the central profile when the web application changes.
 The updates are propagated to all RTV users.

 You can edit the most common profile elements through the RTV application.
 Users who are comfortable with XML can edit all profile options in the XML file.

 RTV ships with a default profile for providing hints that help RTV replay the session.
 The Profile consists of a RequestMapping node and zero or more HostProfile nodes.

 The RequestMapping node rarely changes.
 It contains the standard mappings followed by the major web server technologies: Apache and IIS.
 Each RequestEntry node within the RequestMapping section gives RTV a list of entries for which to search in a Request and from which to retrieve values that are needed to replay the session.
 It is unlikely that you will require to modify the RequestMapping node.

 In the HostProfile nodes, you can customize replay.
 The rules within each HostProfile node apply to all pages that come from a specified host.
 The host name is specified in the 'name' attribute.
 Do not include a protocol identifier, such as HTTP or HTTPS, or a port number in the host name.

 If your Tealeaf cxImpact system is capturing many different web applications by using many different HTTP_HOST values, you need to create multiple HostProfile nodes.
 The host name can contain simple wildcards to allow a set of rules to apply to more than one host.
 For example, if your websites have one application that responds to www.mybiz.com, mybiz.com, and public.mybiz.com, and another application on www.internalmybiz.com, you would probably setup two HostProfile nodes,*mybiz.com, and *internalmybiz.com.